-Objects carved in wood, made of brass, and silver, decorated with lacquer, handwoven cloth and lace, beautiful reed mats, attractive batiks, pottery, masks, are among the popular Sri Lanka handicrafts made by the traditional craftsmen of Sri Lanka (about Sri Lanka).
-These are available in the government and private handicraft shops in Colombo, major outstation cities, and towns in the island.
+Objects carved in wood, made of brass, and silver, decorated with lacquer, handwoven cloth and lace, beautiful reed mats, attractive batiks, pottery, masks, are among the popular Sri Lanka handicrafts made by the traditional craftsmen of Sri Lanka.
+These are available in the government and private handicraft shops in Colombo, major outstation cities, and towns on the island.

 Lace is a technique of producing clothes with various patterns.
 The method of Lace manufacturing is introduced during the Portuguese colonial period and it is one of the major cottage industries in the colonial city of Galle.
 Tablecloths, wall hanging and clothes are the main items available under Lace in Sri Lanka.
 They can be bought in shops mainly in Galle and city vendors of the Galle Fort.